omneo/omneo-shapes-shopify-rewards/README.md

 Installing this component includes a number of quick steps:

 ### Add Loyalty Reward product
-Add a new product to Shopify with the description of `Loyalty Reward` or eqivalent and copy the variant ID.
+Add a new product (Not a physical product) to Shopify with the description of `Loyalty Reward` or eqivalent and copy the variant ID.
 [Finding your Variant ID](https://help.shopify.com/themes/customization/products/variants/find-variant-id)

 This is used by the checkout script and component to apply dynamic rewards to a transaction.